rozek/gundb-indirect-in-memory-storage-adapter/README.md

 * 256 inner folders and approximately
 * NodeCount/65536 files

-where `NodeCount` is the total number of perseisted nodes.
+where `NodeCount` is the total number of persisted nodes.
 This calculation assumes that MD5 hashes are equally distributed (what they do pretty well)

 ## License ##